OMNIALowCode/omnia2-deployment/MoveTenantBetweenSubscriptions/readme.md

 ### tenantAdminPwd [text]

-{The password for the user that will be created has the tenant Admin}
+{The password for the user that will be created as the tenant Admin.
+If omitted, user will be associated to the tenant, if they exist; otherwise, the password will be randomly generated and sent to their email (should be valid)}

 ### oem [text]